AndersDeath/diary2/README.md

 # 03 June 2022 - Friday - Yerevan

 I've slept well.
 I finished a lot of deals and had a lot of conversations wth my collegs.
 Today the wine fenst has been started in Yerevan.
 Unfortunately I have restictions and cannot drink alcohol, but It still fun.
 Tomorrow will be weekend.
 I want to sleep a bit and walk.
 I also want to reduce my weight.
 Yerevan is nice place for it, becaouse there are a lot of hills and stairs.
 It is very good cardio.
 I've recieved several emails from potentional firms.
 One have to prepare one case, make two calls next week.
 So, I can resume that this Friday was good.

+# 04 June 2022 - Saturday - Yerevan

+I spent all day in deals.
+Me and Ksusha found a way how to send money to Russian and tested it.
+It works.
+It means that I can schedule the next english lesson next week.
+It's nice.
+We also bought a lot of things for home and for ourselves.
+At the same time we walked a lot and used taxi.
+The wheather in Yerevan is beautiful.
+Very hot air but gentle sun make good envioronment.
+Tomorrow We also want to make a lot.
+I like it, honestly.